Rint-Aley/Keypad-Editor/README.md

-# Keypad-Settings
-Hello, this program was made for user of keypad device to stting it.
-# What is Keypad?
+## What is it?
-Keypad is device which can help you communicate with computer.
-By this program you can set on keypad same activities.
-It can be:
-Opening files and web-sites
-Typing the text
-Pressing combination of keys
+This is the program that set actions for keypad.
+Keypad is USB device which can execute some action to help user.
+## Some notes about
+Device used to work via virtual COM port.
+So it has some unfinished controls which was made to set the port up.
+So now it isn't neccesery so I'm going to deleate this in the next commit.